lewisdaly/mywell-server/paper/tech4dev_abstract.md

 MyWell is a smartphone and SMS application for crowdsourcing groundwater, rainfall, water quality and checkdam water levels in rural India.
 Farmers armed with a smartphone or feature phone can glean insights into the groundwater situation, and participate in a network of connected farmers who gather and access a shared pool of data.

-__TODO- which one?__

-MyWell is an application for data-driven insights of groundwater at the village level.
-MyWell crowdsources well level indicators from a group of connected farmers using SMS or a smartphone application.

 MyWell's primary purpose tool for giving ownership of the groundwater situation to farmers at the village level, and assist them in developing their own solutions...

 Before MyWell, farmers in these parts of India made decisions based on a whim.
 With MyWell, farmers are empowered with insights from groundwater data and stuff.